anuradhawick/MetaBCC-LR/README.md

   -r <READS PATH>       Reads path (FASTQ)
   -t <THREADS>          Thread limit
-  -i <IDS>              Read ids of reads (For dry runs with ground truth) -c <No of reads to sample [10000]>
+  -i <IDS>              Read ids of reads (For dry runs with ground truth) -c <No of reads to sample [1% of all reads]>
                         Number of reads to sample in order to determine the number of bins.
-Set to 10000 by default.
+Set to 1% of total reads count by default.
 Changing this parameter will affect whether low coverage species are separated or not.
   -o <DEST>             Output directory